Sound technical content, curated with aloha by

 2003

 A. Hi Francisco.
-It is always difficult to put exact limits on an answer like this, and guidebooks will tell you 0.25 to 6.0 amps per square inch.
-But I have never seen chromium plated at 0.25 or at 6.
-If this is decorative rack plating, and nothing unusual, you can aim for 1 to 2 amps per square inch and you should be okay.
+It is always difficult to put limits on an answer like this, due to variations in temperature, agitation, anode-cathode spacing, etc.; guidebooks will tell you 0.25 to 6.0 amps per square inch.
+But I have personally never seen chromium plated either at 0.25 or at 6.
+If this is decorative rack plating, and nothing unusual, you should probably aim for more than 1 but less than 2 amps per square inch and you should be okay.
 Best of luck.

 Regards,